forgottenecho/tic-tac-toe-machine-learning/README.md

 - weights and biases are updated by performing gradient descent on J

 ## To Do
+- Make the output overwrite-able, so that you can watch the model's weights and game state change and get overwritten
 - implement weight regularization, model tends to converge to ridiculously large weights
 - human_readable() to turn board into x's and o's instead of 1's and -1's
 - reset frozen_model's weights on every new game